-Specific impact: Without appropriate avoidance and minimization measures for BNLL, potentially significant impacts associated with ground-disturbing activities include habitat loss, burrow collapse, reduced reproductive success, reduced health and vigor of eggs and/or young, and direct mortality.
+Specific impact: It appears based on the Project Description in the NOP that the project is proposed in at least a portion of what is known as the highest quality BNLL habitat within the EHOF.
+Potentially significant impacts associated with ground-disturbing activities include habitat loss, burrow collapse, reduced reproductive success, reduced health and vigor of eggs and/or young, and direct mortality.
+Given the Fully Protected status of BNLL, it is unclear that the Project could be implemented and avoid a violation of Fish and Game Code Section 5050.

 Evidence impact is potentially significant: Habitat loss resulting from agricultural, urban, and industrial development is the primary threat to BNLL (ESRP 2020a).
-Little suitable habitat for BNLL remains in Kern County (USFWS 1998).
-The Project and surrounding area contain undeveloped land; therefore, subsequent ground disturbing activities and conversion of suitable habitat associated with the Project may have the potential to significantly impact local BNLL populations.
+Little suitable habitat for BNLL remains in central Kern County (USFWS 1998).
+The Project and surrounding area contain some of the highest quality remaining habitat for BNLL; therefore, subsequent ground disturbing activities and conversion of suitable habitat associated with the Project may have the potential to significantly impact local BNLL populations.
+Due to the significant loss of habitat for the species from land conversion and incompatible land use, CDFW advises that a robust cumulative impact analysis is warranted and addressed in the CEQA document prepared for the Project.